-- No additional treatment - Tocilizumab [Introduced in protocol version 4.0; enrolment closed 24 January 2021]
+- No additional treatment - Tocilizumab [Introduced in protocol version 4.0; enrolment ongoing]

 2.10 Blinding

 This is an open-label study.
 However, while the study is in progress, access to tabular results of study outcomes by treatment allocation will not be available to the research team, CIs, trial statisticians, clinical teams, or members of the TSC (unless the DMC advises otherwise).
 The DMC and DMC statisticians will be unblinded.